 --libgs=filename appears in the help, that means that your

-dvisvgm needs the Ghostscript library in order to support PostScript.
+dvisvgm needs the Ghostscript library to support PostScript.
 Search for

 libgs.so (on Linux, probably in